Is it even possible to burn fat and gain muscle at the same time?

 But it’s pretty tricky if you are NOT a seasoned competitor or pro like myself.

 First, here’s an overview what SHOULD be happening in the 4 phases of training:

 Phase 2 Creating shape

 Phase 4 Final conditioning /peak (fat & water loss)

-In my step-by-step competitor program, I break down completely the 4 phases of training and exactly how to train for each to reach your goal.
+In my step-by-step system, I break down in detail the 4 phases of prep and exactly how to train for each to reach your goal.

 Even though the “symmetry and conditioning phase” is more focused on fat loss, you should be seeing a small reduction during the size and shape phase.
 MOST newbies end up gaining body fat as they try to get size.
 Not good!